Monarch Monitoring in the SuperSanctuary & Beyond…

 New Hampshire Butterfly Monitoring Network

-Starting in 2022, the Harris Center is also partnering with New Hampshire Fish and Game on a new statewide community science Butterfly Monitoring Network.
-Here in the Monadnock Region, we’re piloting an annual summertime SuperSanctuary Butterfly Count, following methods developed by the North American Butterfly Association (NABA).
+NH Butterfly Monitoring Network logoThe Harris Center is also a proud member of the New Hampshire Butterfly Monitoring Network, coordinated by New Hampshire Fish and Game.
+Every July, our team of butterfly-loving community scientists conducts an annual SuperSanctuary Butterfly Count, following methods developed by the North American Butterfly Association (NABA).
 We also contribute observations to the NH Butterfly Monitoring Network iNaturalist project.
 All butterfly enthusiasts are welcome, with or without prior butterfly experience!

 A group of butterfly enthusiasts consults a field guide in the Harris Center's pollinator garden. (photo © Brett Amy Thelen)